iocchi/marrtino_gazebo/README.md

 You should see the gazebo simulator environment running.

-In case of issues about accesssing the hos X server (e.g., message `Cannot open display :0`) try disabling X access control in the host terminal
+In case of issues about accesssing the hos X server (e.g., message `Cannot open display :0`), try disabling X access control in the host terminal

-    xhost -
+    xhost +

+then run the container again and repeat the above procedure.

+Note: if you edit anything in `marrtino_gazebo`, relaunch with

+    colcon build && ros2 launch marrtino_gazebo marrtino.launch.py

 * Window 2 (use CTRL-b c to create a new window in tmux)